 8. Ask for free rent.

-Depending on how active the market is at the moment you start negotiating a lease, you could ask for a stipulation to get a free month of rent for each renewal that you accept.
+Depending on how active the market is when you start negotiating a lease, you could ask for a stipulation to get a free month of rent for each renewal that you accept.
 That would get you 12 months for the price of 11.
-If you are in a place to sign a 3-year lease, you could score three free months with that agreement.
+If you are to sign a 3-year lease, you could score three free months with that agreement.
 It might sound too good to be true, but it is a stipulation that goes into more contracts than you might realize.